alexcatala/IndexDashboard/README.md

 You can download the application binaries [here](https://github.com/alexcatala/IndexDashboard/releases).

 ## Run
-Extract the content of the previous downloaded file and the run the electron file.
+Extract the content of the previous downloaded file and then run the electron file.